diyasansi/who-goes-first-in-the-lungs/README.md

 - The model cannot be assumed to perform equally across all populations
 - Ongoing evaluation and validation are essential in any real-world use

-Ethical machine learning is not a one-time task—it requires continuous reflection and monitoring.

 ---

 ## Continuous Learning Is Essential